dougalrm/aider-patterns-wow/data/docs/understanding_the_agile_mindset.md

 - The Agile Onion

-To truly adopt an agile mindset, it's important to understand the agile values and principles that make up the [**Agile Manifesto** (opens new browser tab)](https://agilemanifesto.org/) and some of the changes we will need to make to our culture to fully support it.
+To truly adopt an agile mindset, it's important to understand the agile values and principles that make up the [**Agile Manifesto**](https://agilemanifesto.org/) and some of the changes we will need to make to our culture to fully support it.

 The Agile Manifesto is the foundation of the agile mindset and is a set of guiding values and principles.
 It was created by a group of software developers in 2001 and through its values and principles, the Agile Manifesto provides a foundation of behaviours for Agile teams to put into practice.